VISIT OUR ART STORE ▶

 Let’s go!

-Materials You Will Need for Painting Lavender
+Materials the Artist Will Need for Painting Lavender

 Watercolors

-And for the shadows in the jar, neutral tint and indigo give it that soft, transparent look.
+For the shadows in the jar, neutral tint and indigo give it that soft, transparent look.

 Prepare the watercolors